gyrogami logo

 Just before surgery, hacksaw in hand, Captain Obvious visited.

-The replacement is an extra-heavy duty garden cart with pneumatic wheels.
-While it needs modifications, it would take much longer to make my own from scratch.
-The main concern is a speedy assembly/disassembly because it is too bulky to fit inside like it is (ironic, since I literally have the largest SUV by cargo space).
+Its replacement is an extra-heavy duty garden cart with pneumatic tires.
+While it needs modifications, it would take much longer to make one from scratch.
+The main concern is a speedy assembly/disassembly because it is too bulky to fit in the car (ironic, since I literally have the largest SUV by cargo space).

-Modifying it to such an extreme was a lot of work.
+Modifying it to such an extreme would be daunting.
 Setting it up and breaking it down multiple times per day should save overall time.
-Compact or not, fitting it inside was still going to be a PITA.
+Compact or not, fitting it inside the car was still going to be a PITA.

-Just before surgery, hacksaw in hand, Captain Obvious visited.
-Mount it to the roof rack fully assembled and be done with it.
+Just before surgery, hacksaw in hand, Captain Obvious visited and said mount it to the roof rack fully assembled and be done with it.
 There's like half an acre up there, plenty of room for this thing.

-Then again, a trailer hitch cargo rack would eliminate some hassle.
-It'd be nearly as much work: disconnected while unloading, stored or put back in afterwards, repeated multiple times each day.
+Then again, a trailer hitch cargo rack would eliminate much hassle but there's still disconnecting it while unloading, storing it during the show, and repeating multiple times each day.
 Someone's gonna wear road grime and grease, this heavy and bulky beast.

 Posted by M: January 15, 2025